esha/vista/README.md

 # Vista

-Vista gives you automatic, declarative, location-based control of element display.

-If you are developing a single-page application (of any degree of complexity), you should be updating the browser's location for each significant state change in the application (to allow the back button, bookmarking, deep-linking, etc).
-This generally coincides with showing and hiding of page elements, usually a subtask of "routers" and "view managers".
-Such approaches bind the simple on/off of elements to more involved and/or encapsulated processes, creating a tight coupling of display and logic that is sometimes complex, opaque, and/or limiting.
+Vista gives you automatic, declarative, URL-based control of element display.
+In a typical web site, each URL loads a different set of HTML elements for display.
+In a single page webapp, all the HTML lives under one URL.
+Vista makes it easy to maintain a meaningful relationship between the URL and the elements that are displayed.
+After all, a single-page application should still be updating the browser's location for each significant state change in the application (to allow the back button, bookmarking, deep-linking, etc).
+While this display control is usually a subtask of "routers" and "view controllers", such approaches bind the simple on/off of elements to more involved and/or encapsulated processes, creating a tight coupling of display and logic that is sometimes complex, opaque, and/or limiting.

-Vista makes "view management" simple, declarative, decoupled, and very fast.
-You define the tests (`<meta itemprop="vista" define="name=regexp"/>` or `Vista.define(name, regExpOrFn)`) and put `vista="{name}"` or `vista="!{name}"` attributes on your elements.
+Vista makes managing the active "view" simple, declarative, decoupled, and very fast.
+You add the `vista` attribute to your elements and optionally define a few URL tests (which you can also declare in your markup).
 No concerns about view heirarchy/containers/renderers.
 No manual display toggling.
 No extra CSS to write.
 No routers or event listeners to configure.
 You can use it with your routers or view renderers or without them.
 No dependencies.
 No conflicts.
 No constraints.

 ## Getting Started
 Download the [production version][min] or the [development version][max]. [![Build Status](https://travis-ci.org/esha/vista.png?branch=master)](https://travis-ci.org/esha/vista)